 Mazda Logo Meaning and History

-Thus was felt the need for a logo and a stylized Mazda moniker started appearing on its vehicles in 1934.
-A more proper logo appeared a couple of years later, showcasing a pattern of three waves making the letter “M” represent “Mazda Motor Manufacturer”.
-The pattern also represented the flow of the river of Mazda hometown, Hiroshima while the long side extensions represented wings for agility, speed, and ability to soar to new heights.
+Consequently, the need for a logo and a stylized Mazda brand name emerged in 1934, and they began to appear on the company’s vehicles.
+A more refined logo was introduced a couple of years later, featuring a pattern of three waves that formed the letter “M,” symbolizing “Mazda Motor Manufacturer.”
+The wave pattern also represented the flow of the river in Mazda’s hometown, Hiroshima, while the extended sides of the “M” represented wings, symbolizing agility, speed, and the ability to reach new heights.

-The company’s vehicles used Mazda name although it wasn’t until 1984 that the company changed its name.
-Meanwhile, the company registered a new logo in 1951 for the Japanese market, coinciding with the takeover of Tsuneji Matsuda as president.
+Although the company’s vehicles carried the Mazda name, it wasn’t until 1984 that the company officially changed its name to Mazda.
+In the interim, in 1951, a new logo was registered for the Japanese market, which coincided with Tsuneji Matsuda taking over as president of the company.

-Another change came in 1975 when the company started using the monogram logo that we still see on its vehicles.
+Another change occurred in 1975 when the company introduced the monogram logo that is still present on its vehicles today.

 Eternal Flame logo and similarity with Renault